Burnt Lands alvar: Description

 Some of the distinctive plants found here include Cooper's milk vetch and Ram's-Head Ladyslipper.
 There are 82 breeding bird species and 48 butterfly species.
 The alvar is thought to have existed in some form since the end of the last ice age, since it has globally rare snails (Vertigo hannai) and even a kind of carabid beetle found nowhere else in the world.

-The CFS Carp Almonte Detachment (Almonte Antennae Yard), a decommissioned military radio receiver, was located in the alvar.
+Canadian Forces Station Carp, better known as the "Diefenbunker", operated a radio receiver site in the alvar during the cold war in support of the Emergency Government Headquarters system.

 Threats to the alvar include urban sprawl, subdivisions, quarries, illegal dumping of household trash and construction materials, illegal sand quarrying, and all-terrain vehicles.
 There is also a problem with jack pine trees, once planted by the Ontario Ministry of Natural Resources, that are now shading out some of the rare plant species; some experts suggest that these trees need to be removed.
 A fire in 1999 removed some of the encroaching forest and produced open meadows, which, in 2008 had nearly twice the number of plant species as in adjoining unburned areas.